 - All good stories have a beginning, a middle, and an end.
 Shape your story so that it has an introduction, body, and conclusion.
-Following this natural progression will make your story coherent and easy to read.
+Following this natural progression will make your essay coherent and easy to read.

 - Strategize.
 How are you going to open your essay?
 With an anecdote?
 A question?
+Dialogue?
 Use of humor?
 Try to identify what the tone of your essay is going to be based on your ideas.

 Once you are satisfied with your essay in outline format, begin writing!

-- Keep your focus narrow and personal.
+- Keep your essay's focus narrow and personal.
 Don’t lose your reader.
 Start with your main idea, and follow it from beginning to end.

 - Be specific.
 Avoid using clichéd, predictable, or generic phrases by developing your main idea with vivid and detailed facts, events, quotations, examples, and reasons.

 - Be yourself.
-Admission officers read plenty of essays and know the difference between a student’s original story and a recycled academic essay, or worse—a piece written by your mom or dad or even plagiarized.
+Admission officers read plenty of application essays and know the difference between a student’s original story and a recycled academic essay, or worse—a piece written by your mom or dad or even plagiarized.
 Bring something new to the table, not just what you think they want to hear.
 Use humor if appropriate.